Edward Weston (politician): Family

-Weston married, early in 1730, Penelope, grand-daughter of Bishop Simon Patrick, and eldest daughter and coheiress of the Rev. Symon Patrick of Dalham, Suffolk, by Anne, daughter of Thomas Fountayne of Melton, Yorkshire.
+Weston married, early in 1730, Penelope, granddaughter of Bishop Simon Patrick, and eldest daughter and coheiress of the Rev. Symon Patrick of Dalham, Suffolk, by Anne, daughter of Thomas Fountayne of Melton, Yorkshire.
 Weston's second wife was Anne, younger daughter of John Fountayne of Melton.
 Both his wives were nieces of the wife of Thomas Sherlock, Bishop of London.
 Weston had several children.
 Anne, one of his daughters, married Sir Jacob Wolff.

 Works

 Junius, under the impression that Weston was the author of A Vindication of the Duke of Grafton, assailed him in his tenth letter, calling him comptroller of the salt office, a clerk of the signet, and a pensioner on the Irish establishment; but Weston denied the authorship.
 He also disclaimed in 1769 a pamphlet entitled The Political Conduct of the Earl of Chatham.